RAIVNLab/MRL/model_analysis/README.md

 --save_softmax --save_gt --save_predictions
 ```

-Additionally, for adaptive classification using cascades, use the `--tta` flag in the above script.
+Only adaptive classification using cascades, uses the `--tta` flag.

 #### [GradCAM](GradCAM.ipynb)
 This notebook visualizes model attribution for each image.
 As required preprocessing, we store each image as a torch tensor, arranged class-wise.
 This notebook illustrates that using smaller representation size for classification can result in model confusion between classes within the same superclass (*e.g.* Rock Python vs Boa Constrictor as in Figure 9.b below).